Vizzuality/marxan-cloud/docs/marxan/data-computations.md

 This document summarises which kinds of computations are performed, and outlines areas for improvement.

+## Planning area

+When users upload a shapefile with a custom planning area (to be later split into a regular square or hexagonal grid of planning units), the API validates and processes the uploaded shapefile data and returns a GeoJSON representation of the supplied planning area.

+This operation is carried out synchronously.

+The time complexity of this operation depends mostly on the geometries of the planning area.

 ## Planning unit grid

 When users choose to use a generated planning unit grid (rather than uploading a